HALL OF THE SLAIN

 You are one of the best hermenn

-The best hermenn (warriors) who died in battle are divided in two groups.
+The best hermenn (warriors) who die in battle are normally divided in two groups.
 Half goes to Glaðsheimr in Valhöll with Óðinn, and the other half goes to Sessrúmnir in Fólkvangr with Freyja.
-If you’re a konnungr (king), jarl, or hersir, you are assumed to be an excellent warrior, and you join Týr at his hall, Valaskjálf.
+However, if you’re a konnungr (king), jarl, or hersir (assumed to be an excellent warrior), or if you are an Úlfheðinn or Berserkr under Úlfhéðnar command as part of the Skjǫldrinn covenant of 748, you join Týr at his hall, Valaskjálf, whether or not you die in battle.

-You are one of the best karls or þrælar
+You are A HERMAÐr, or one of the best karls or þrælar

-The best Karls (freemen, farmers, etc…), as well as the best þrælar (workers/slaves) still end up inÁsgarðr.
+The remaining Hermenn (soldiers), who have not achieved warrior status, and/or who do not die in combat, together with the best Karls (freemen, farmers, etc…), as well as the best þrælar (workers/slaves) still end up in Ásgarðr.
 They however join Bilskirnir, Þórr’s hall in Þrúðvangar.

 You are one of the best in your field